 Fling a Fish

-The Isle of Eight Flags Shrimp Festival sizzles into the historic, charming enclave of Fernandina Beach on Amelia Island May 1-3, 2015.
+The Isle of Eight Flags Shrimp Festival sizzles into the historic, charming enclave of Fernandina Beach on Amelia Island every year in late April or early May.
 This popular event has been an annual tradition for half a century.
 It features food booths brimming with shrimp – delicious, firm and sweet – prepared every way imaginable, as well as a juried fine arts and crafts show, antiques, live entertainment, kids activities, contests and a pirate parade.
 Admission is free.

 Toot your Own Horn

-Try to belt out a tune using a fluted, pink-lined conch shell at the Conch Shell Blowing Contest, held at Key West's Oldest House (322 Duval St.) March 7, 2015.
+Try to belt out a tune using a fluted, pink-lined conch shell at the Conch Shell Blowing Contest, held at Key West's Oldest House (322 Duval St.) in early March of each year.
 Judges evaluate your sounds – to call the squawking, honking, and bleating music is a stretch – on their quality, duration, loudness and novelty.
 Though you’ll hear an abundance of noises not normally associated with music, prior contestants have produced melodies as sophisticated as the "Flight of the Bumblebee."
 The conch honk costs zilch to enter or watch.
 If you don’t own an ‘instrument’ you can purchase conch shells at the event.

 Dig the Sand